psycopg/psycopg2/doc/advanced.rst

 The :func:`psycopg2.extensions.new_type()` function binds the object oids (more than one can be specified) to the adapter function.
 :func:`psycopg2.extensions.register_type()` completes the spell.
-Conversion is automatically performed when a column whose type is a registered ``oid`` is read::
+Conversion is automatically performed when a column whose type is a registered OID is read::

     >>> curs.execute("SELECT '(10.2,20.3)'::point")